MHickey2/Quiz-Lite/README.md

 I used information from the Love Maths module to learn how to increment the scores, but had an issue with showing final scores for the game, which was resolved with storing the variable in session storage, which I used for a number of variables.

 The prompt has been replaced and it is mentioned in the features section) The username prompt was a temporary measure, and the hope is to introduce a more customised Responsive and Accesable (WAI-ARIA) replacement for Javascript's pop-up windows.
-I had experimented with this [site](https://sweetalert2.github.io/#input-types) in regards to the username prompt and category and difficulty modules, but would have involved an updated version of javascript and was wary of introducing a new version, as it could have caused issues with existing elements.
+I had experimented with [Sweetalert2](https://sweetalert2.github.io/#input-types) in regards to the username prompt and category and difficulty modules, but would have involved an updated version of javascript and was wary of introducing a new version, as it could have caused issues with existing elements.
 This site would be worth exploring for all future projects.

 <br/>